batkap/teklifimgelsin_feature/README.md

 # TeklifimGelsin Feature Replica
-~ This project is a almost replica of the UI and UX designs of the TeklifimGelsin application.
+~ This project is an almost replica of the UI and UX designs of the TeklifimGelsin application.
 It aims to mimic the functionalities and user experience provided by TeklifimGelsin.

 ## Features
 ~ Loan & Maturity Request: Users can submit loan & maturity requests through the application.